Ready to install your historical marker? See the installation instructions for a post or mounting to a surface.

-To order a replacement for a damaged or missing marker, including replacement parts for Texas Centennial markers, use the Marker Replacement Form in Word (*see note below).
+To order a replacement for a damaged or missing marker, including replacement parts for Texas Centennial markers, use the Marker Replacement Form in Word Doc (or PDF).
 The form must have the County Historical Commission permission.
-To add or correct information on a marker (one sentence in length), use the Supplemental Plaque Form in Word (*see note below).
+To add or correct information on a marker (one sentence in length), use the Supplemental Plaque Form in Word Doc (or PDF).

 Found a mistake on a marker?
-Request to have the THC review a marker for a possible correction.
+Request to have the THC review a marker (Word Doc) (PDF) for a possible correction.

 Find out more about marker refinishing.